Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 As for the Palestinians, there is no reasonable chunk of Palestine where they can have a self-sustaining economy.
 This was true in 1947, and it is even more true today.
 Pre-Hamas-Raid, the Palestine economy consisted largely of foreign grants.
 Palestine has no mineral resources.
 There is practically no rainfall in the West Bank, and no way to impound rainfall in Gaza, whose coastal aquifer is badly deteriorated and polluted.
 That rules out agriculture.
 (By the way, for all its breast-beating about making the desert bloom, Israel only ekes out 1% of its GDP from agriculture.)

 Result?
-A large part of a supposed sovereign Palestine's population would wind up unemployed or performing menial jobs for next-door Israel.
+No matter how Palestine was re-sliced territorially, a large part of a supposed sovereign Palestine's population would wind up unemployed or performing menial jobs for next-door Israel.
 The state would be "independent" but substantially dependent on continuous foreign aid and an inferior-client relationship with Israel.

 Sovereignty without self-respect is a sham.

-It should also be obvious that with some 30,000 Palestinians killed and some 60,000 more injured or permanently maimed in the Israeli military response since October 7, a larger corps of Israel-haters is inevitably arising.
+It should also be obvious that with some 40,000 Palestinians killed and about 100,000 more injured or permanently maimed in the Israeli military response since October 7, a larger corps of Israel-haters is inevitably arising.
 Do we think Israel doesn't understand that?
 Then why do so many world leaders urge Israel to accept a "solution" whose essence is to set up a now-much-more hostile state immediately adjacent, which Iran and Hamas could then re-arm for the next round of massacres?

 Under the current paradigms, there is no Long-Term Peace possible.
 There may be temporary or even lengthy cease-fires, but the War will continue indefinitely, until one side is simply eliminated.